AlekseyLeshko/affected-projects/README.md

-# affected-projects
+# affected-workspaces
-Get affected projects in a monorepo by git
+Get affected workspaces in a monorepo by git